zixi0825/datavines-website/docs/02-get-started/01-deploy-from-source.md

 ```

 ## Database preparation
 The metadata of `Datavines` is stored in a relational database.
-Currently, `MySQL` and `PostgreSQL` are supported, and `PostgreSQL` is used by default.
+Currently, `MySQL` are supported.
 The following uses `MySQL` as an example to illustrate the installation steps:
 - Create database `datavines`
 - Execute the `script/sql/datavines-mysql.sql` script to initialize the database